anuj672/anuj672/README.md

 ### Anuj Naresh Chetwani

-Software enthusiast and graduate student with a focus on machine learning, software development, and data science.
-Actively contributing to open-source projects related to machine learning, data analysis, and software development.

-- 🔭 I’m currently working on data migrations, implementing GANs and
-- 🌱 I’m currently learning DataOps, MLops and Devops.
-In my free time I like to practise dynamic programming and revist different developer patterns.
+I'm Anuj Naresh Chetwani, a graduate student at North Carolina State University with a passion for software development, machine learning, and data science.
+Currently, my focus is on code migrations, database management and the implementation of GANs.
+Additionally, I'm expanding my skills by learning web development, DataOps, MLops, and DevOps.
+During my free time, I enjoy practicing dynamic programming and exploring various developer patterns.

-- 👯 I’m looking to collaborate on projects where I can help with implementing automation and deployment strategies for seamless software delivery and ideas about creating innovative solutions by combining machine learning algorithms with software engineering practices.
+I'm eager to collaborate on projects where I can contribute my expertise in implementing automation and deployment strategies for seamless software delivery.
+I'm also interested in exploring innovative solutions that combine machine learning algorithms with software engineering practices.

-- 📫 How to reach me: achetwa@ncsu.edu
+Feel free to reach out to me at achetwa@ncsu.edu to discuss potential collaborations or to connect.
+I'm always excited to engage in discussions related to my areas of interest.